mentalisttraceur/python-raise/README.rst

   ``__cause__`` attribute.

-  I note that generators' ``throw`` method does not have support for a separe "from"/"cause" argument either, perhaps it should, but then everything implementing this interface would have to implement extra logic to handle that extra argument.
+  I note that generators' ``throw`` method does not have support for a separe "from"/"cause" argument either.
+Perhaps it should, but then everything implementing this interface would have to implement extra logic to handle that extra argument.